ascdata/ascdata.github.io/_posts/2024-02-22-de-zoomcamp-week4-recap.md

 Macros are defined in separate .sql files.

-Here's a macro definition example:
+Here is a macro definition example:

 ```sql
 {# This macro returns the description of the payment_type #}